jenningsloy318/Docker-Cluster/Kubernetes/Operations/README.md

    - deploy [kube-state-metrics](./Monitor/kube-state-metrics.yaml);
    - begin to deploy prometheus and alertmanager service, first we will create configmaps which provide the configration for prometheus and altertmanager; then when we need to do any updates to prometheus, will just update the configmap and reload prometheus via ```curl -X POST http(s)://{prometheus-host}:{prometheus-port}/-/reload```or ```curl -X POST http(s)://{alertmanager-host}:{alertmanager-port}/-/reload```

-      - configmap for [prometheus.yml](./Monitor/prometheus.configmp), one thing need to mention that if we use self-CA to sign the keys, should set ```insecure_skip_verify: true```.
+      - configmap for [prometheus.yml](./Monitor/prometheus.configmp), one thing need to mention that if we use self-CA to sign the keys, should set ```insecure_skip_verify: true```;
-      - also we need a [alertmanager-rule](./Monitor/alertmanager-rules.configmap) when configure prometheus
+      - also we need a [alertmanager-rule](./Monitor/alertmanager-rules.configmap) when configure prometheus;
-      - configmap for [alertmanager.yml](./Monitor/alertmanager.configmap), configured email as the main method, one thing need to take care is *disable stmp ssl* by setting ```smtp_require_tls: false```.
+      - configmap for [alertmanager.yml](./Monitor/alertmanager.configmap), configured email as the main method, one thing need to take care is *disable stmp ssl* by setting ```smtp_require_tls: false```;
-      - deploy prometheus and alermanager in a single pod via [prometheus.yaml](./Monitor/prometheus.yaml)
+      - deploy prometheus and alermanager in a single pod via [prometheus.yaml](./Monitor/prometheus.yaml);

-   - deploy grafana web ui via [grafana.yaml](./Monitor/grafana.yaml)
+   - deploy grafana web ui via [grafana.yaml](./Monitor/grafana.yaml);
+   - configure the datasource, since we have no idea how to configure it inside the conf, so here the datasource used ***proxy*** way to configure;
-   - deploy ingress rule via [mon-ingress.yaml](./Monitor/mon-ingress.yaml) to expose the services to outside.
+   - deploy ingress rule via [mon-ingress.yaml](./Monitor/mon-ingress.yaml) to expose the services to outside;
-   - import several dashboards, first is  [Kubernetes cluster monitoring (via Prometheus)](https://grafana.net/dashboards/315) , [Docker Dashboard](https://grafana.net/dashboards/179) is another one, also this one [Docker and system monitoring](https://grafana.net/dashboards/893). after import them, we need to do some adjustments to meet our needs
+   - import several dashboards, first is  [Kubernetes cluster monitoring (via Prometheus)](https://grafana.net/dashboards/315) , [Docker Dashboard](https://grafana.net/dashboards/179) is another one, also this one [Docker and system monitoring](https://grafana.net/dashboards/893). after import them, we need to do some adjustments to meet our needs;
-  - add new prometheus/alertmanager conf and alert-rules via configuring the  respective configmap, then re-create the configmap or update the configmap, and then reload prometheus/alertmanager as decribed in preceeding  section.
+  - add new prometheus/alertmanager conf and alert-rules via configuring the  respective configmap, then re-create the configmap or update the configmap, and then reload prometheus/alertmanager as decribed in preceeding  section;

 8. Software upgrade